WING-NUS/scisumm-corpus/README_Laysumm.md

 # README for the 1st Computational Linguistics Lay Summary Challenge Shared Task Corpus (CL-LaySumm 2020)

-This package contains a release of training and test topics to aid in the development of computational linguistics summarization systems.
+This package contains a release of training and test topics to aid in the development of computational linguistics lay summarization systems.

 # CL-LaySumm @ EMNLP 2020